isomerpages/isomerpages-govtech/media/technews/_posts/2017-02-24-security-in-the-realm-of-cloud-ai-and-voice.md

 Cybersecurity is becoming critical to run it well as hackers are looking for new ways to exploit technology for monetary gains.

 So here's my advice to business owners: Cybersecurity is not just a part and parcel of the everyday cost of doing business; it is an essential tool to protect your personal data and intellectual property.

----

-This commentary was contributed by Mr Maurizio Garavello, Vice President of Sales, Asia-Pacific, Forcepoint.
-The views expressed are solely the contributor's own, and do not reflect any official position of GovTech.